-Searching, identity-check and property
+Searching, identity check and property

-Prisoners are interviewed to establish general details like next of kin and if they have any immediate needs.
+New arrivals are interviewed to establish general details like next of kin and if they have any immediate needs.

-Prisoners are also given an initial health check which includes mental health screening.
+They are also given an initial health check which includes mental health screening.

 Placement in a unit or wing